 McDonald's Corporation (NYSE:MCD) insiders sold US$3.7m worth of stock, possibly signalling a downtrend

 Over the past year, many McDonald's Corporation (NYSE:MCD) insiders sold a significant stake in the company which may have piqued investors' interest.
-Knowing whether insiders are buying is usually more helpful when evaluating insider transactions, as insider selling can have various explanations.
-However, if numerous insiders are selling, shareholders should investigate more.
+When analyzing insider transactions, it is usually more valuable to know whether insiders are buying versus knowing if they are selling, as the latter sends an ambiguous message.
+However, when multiple insiders sell stock over a specific duration, shareholders should take notice as that could possibly be a red flag.

-Although we don't think shareholders should simply follow insider transactions, we do think it is perfectly logical to keep tabs on what insiders are doing.
+Although we don't think shareholders should simply follow insider transactions, we would consider it foolish to ignore insider transactions altogether.

 The Executive VP & CFO, Ian Borden, made the biggest insider sale in the last 12 months.
 That single transaction was for US$2.0m worth of shares at a price of US$256 each.
-That means that an insider was selling shares at slightly below the current price (US$266).
-We generally consider it a negative if insiders have been selling, especially if they did so below the current price, because it implies that they considered a lower price to be reasonable.
-Please do note, however, that sellers may have a variety of reasons for selling, so we don't know for sure what they think of the stock price.
-We note that the biggest single sale was 53% of Ian Borden's holding.
+So it's clear an insider wanted to take some cash off the table, even below the current price of US$268.
+When an insider sells below the current price, it suggests that they considered that lower price to be fair.
+That makes us wonder what they think of the (higher) recent valuation.
+However, while insider selling is sometimes discouraging, it's only a weak signal.
+This single sale was 53% of Ian Borden's stake.

-All up, insiders sold more shares in McDonald's than they bought, over the last year.
+In total, McDonald's insiders sold more than they bought over the last year.
 You can see a visual depiction of insider transactions (by companies and individuals) over the last 12 months, below.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

-Looking at the total insider shareholdings in a company can help to inform your view of whether they are well aligned with common shareholders.
-I reckon it's a good sign if insiders own a significant number of shares in the company.
-It's great to see that McDonald's insiders own 0.09% of the company, worth about US$182m.
+I will like McDonald's better if I see some big insider buys.
+While we wait, check out this free list of growing companies with considerable, recent, insider buying.

+For a common shareholder, it is worth checking how many shares are held by company insiders.
+We usually like to see fairly high levels of insider ownership.
+McDonald's insiders own about US$183m worth of shares (which is 0.09% of the company).
 I like to see this level of insider ownership, because it increases the chances that management are thinking about the best interests of shareholders.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.